Quickly leave this page by pressing the escape key or clicking here.

 Question 4: What did you accomplish at CCN that you never expected?

 Answer: Many things!
-I never thought I would serve as a domestic violence expert for the Depp v Heard trial.
-I never thought I would meet two different U.S. presidents and advocate to them directly for national domestic violence funding.
-I never thought I would find shelter dogs and develop them as working dogs, giving them lives of meaning.
-I also never thought I would have the opportunity to not just do the work at CCN, but also know we were making an impact due to a research partnership with Pennsylvania State University.
-It has been 25 years of unexpectedness!
+Every day is unexpected at CCN.
+For example, I never thought I would serve as a domestic violence expert for the Depp v Heard trial.
+I also never thought I would meet two different U.S. presidents and advocate to them directly for nationaldomestic violence funding.
+I never thought I would find shelter dogs and trainthem as working dogs, giving their lives new meaning.
+I also never thought Iwould have the opportunity to research at CCN.
+I didn’t want to “think” we madea difference, I wanted to “know” we made a difference.
+Working with Penn StateFaculty to create a collection of research documenting our program efficacy wasvery exciting.
+It was in this space that I could pose questions and work tofind real answers.
+I learned much through that process.
+I really enjoyed my researchpartnership with Pennsylvania State University.
+There just isn’t enoughresearch being done in victim services and the field could do a better job ofengaging research partners in the work.
+Overall, I guess you can say it hasbeen 25 years of unexpectedness!

-Question 5: What has been your biggest accomplishment?
+Question 5: What has been yourbiggest accomplishment?

 Question 6: What has changed at CCN since you started, and what has stayed the same?

-Answer: I have had the rare opportunity to see both the grassroots beginnings of the Center and its future.
-I came to the Center at an interesting time, as it was transitioning from a grassroots to professional organization.
-Both sides have their positives and negatives.
-I miss the grassroots though, the women who did the work without pay and at considerable personal sacrifice to their families, those women who carried a passion for helping survivors that was unmatched.
-Professionalization has allowed survivors a much greater menu of services, but sometimes the work is viewed more as a profession than a calling.
-Though much has changed, the Center’s commitment to survivors and breaking the cycle of violence has remained constant.
+Answer: I have had the rareopportunity to see both the grassroots beginnings of the Center and its future.I came to the Center at an interesting time, as it was transitioning from grassrootsto a professional organization.
+Both sides have their positives and negatives.I miss the grassroots though.
+There I met the women who did the work withoutpay and at considerable personal sacrifice to their families.
+Those womencarried a passion for helping survivors that was unmatched.
+Professionalizationhas allowed survivors a much greater menu of services, but sometimes the workis viewed more as a profession than a calling.
+This is seen within every facetof the domestic violence field.
+Though much has changed at the Center, what hasnot changed is the Center’s commitment to survivors and breaking the cycle ofviolence.
+That has remained a constant.

-Question 7: What would you tell new advocates who want to make a career in the DV movement?
+Question 7: What would you tellnew advocates who want to make a career in the DV movement?